-Video Class- Lucky Bamboo
+Video Class- Lucky Bamboo, beginner

 French beaded Lucky Bamboo video class